Accenture/openathon-2019-angular/lab-06/README.md

 ## Central store to login

-Everything that we want to put in the store as an action that provokes changes in the state.
-In our case, we will add the action "logged" to change the toolbar link (login/logout) and to inform to the other parts of the app (if they want) that the user is logged in.
-We won't see any difference in the view but the way to manage this information will change to a more logical manner.
+We will put every action that makes a change in the state into the store.
+We will add the action "logged" to change the toolbar link (login/logout) and to inform the other parts of the app (the ones that we are interested in) that the user is logged in.
+We won't see any difference in the view but the way to manage this information will change in a more logical manner.

 Create a *login.actions.ts* file inside the *store/login* folder with this content.